mcurto/eDNA_Metagenomics/README.md

 ## Quality control and paired read merging

 Quality control was done with Trimmomatic (Bolger et al. 2014) and reads were merged with PEAR (Zhang et al. 2014).
-Trimmomatic trimmed the SmarterThruPlex adapters and low quality nucleotides at the 3’ while pear run with default options.
+Trimmomatic trimmed the SmarterThruPlex adapters and low-quality nucleotides at the 3’ while pear run with default options.
 In both programs reads smaller than 50bp were excluded.

 Both programs can be run for multiple samples using the shell script **Run_Trimomatic_and_PEAR.bash**.
 Three positional arguments are used for this script.
 1st the directory containing the paired fastq files compressed as gunzip, 2nd the directory to save the processed fastq files, and 3rd the path containing Trimmomatic executable and directory with adapter sequences: